Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 6 Februari 2025 19.47.47 UTC
+- WIB: Kamis, 6 Februari 2025 20.28.48 UTC
-- WITA: Kamis, 6 Februari 2025 20.47.47 UTC
+- WITA: Kamis, 6 Februari 2025 21.28.48 UTC
-- WIT: Kamis, 6 Februari 2025 21.47.47 UTC
+- WIT: Kamis, 6 Februari 2025 22.28.48 UTC

 Kutipan Inspiratif:
-"It is human nature to think wisely and act in an absurd fashion."
+"Knowledge is like underwear.
+It is useful to have it, but not necessary to show it off."

-Kategori: nature
+Kategori: funny